Asymmetric Feedback Learning in Online Convex Games: Conclusion

 \section{Conclusion}

-In this work, we proposed a asymmetric feedback learning algorithm for online convex games in which the agents update their actions using either first-order gradient feedback or zeroth-order oracles.
-We showed that our algorithm achieves no-regret learning for convex games and last-iterate Nash equilibrium convergence for strongly monotone games.
-Moreover, we theoretically showed that the performance of our algorithm always lies between that of the pure first-order method and the zeroth-order method.
-We illustrated our algorithm on deterministic and stochastic risk-averse Cournot games.
-Future research includes the study of a general framework for asymmetric algorithms where the agents can follow multiple strategies.
+In this work, we proposed an asymmetric learning algorithm for convex games in which the agents update their actions using either first-order gradient information or zeroth-order oracles.
+We showed that our algorithm achieves sub-linear regret for convex games and last-iterate Nash equilibrium convergence for the class of strongly monotone games.
+Our theoretical analysis further established that the performance of the proposed algorithm consistently lies between those of the pure first-order and zeroth-order methods.
+This result highlights the algorithm's flexibility, as it can interpolate between these two extremes by varying the number of agents with access to gradient or oracle information.
+In particular, our algorithm recovers both the pure first-order and pure zeroth-order methods as special cases.
+We demonstrated the effectiveness of our algorithm through numerical experiments on deterministic and stochastic risk-averse Cournot games.
+These simulations illustrate the adaptability of the algorithm in handling heterogeneous agent information structures.

+Several promising directions emerge for future research.
+One avenue is the development of a generalized theoretical framework to systematically study asymmetric learning algorithms that enable agents to employ multiple strategies simultaneously.
+Another intriguing direction involves exploring the fairness in such asymmetric settings.
+Besides, extending our analysis to more complex game structures, such as non-convex or hierarchical games, and studying the implications on equilibrium computation and convergence rates would also be interesting.